uiuxapi/weatherwidget/README.md

 ` "build-lib": "ng-packagr -p projects/weather/package.json",`

 ## Build and Watch for Changes
-Run `npm run rebuild-lib`  The terminal / command prompt will build the library and watch for changes.
+Run `npm run build-lib-watch`  The terminal / command prompt will build the library and watch for changes.
 The following script tag from package.json is used.

 ` "rebuild-lib": "ng-packagr -p projects/weather/package.json --watch",`

+## Publish Lib to Github Package Repository
+Run `build-lib-publish` This will execute the following script to build and publish to the github package repository.

+ `"build-lib-publish": "ng build weather && cd dist/weather && npm publish",`

 ## Install Packaged Lib
 Run `npm install weather/dist`